 Photo: Warren Wilson College in the Swannanoa Valley of

 Other current projects include my work at the Southwest Conservation Club in Fort Wayne, helping to create prairie, restore woods, and build community.
 The Club is proof that wildlifers and ecologists, anglers and marksmen, Republicans and Democrats can come together for the cause of conservation.

 I am also in charge of the prairie and forest restoration on the campus of the University of Saint Francis.
 These sites serve as some of the places where USF students conduct their senior capstone research.
 In all, I’ve advised over 75 senior research projects over my career.
-Current passions are prairie restoration, the Peregrine Falcons who nest in Fort Wayne, and the rich history of early Fort Wayne and the Native Americans who made this place home.
+Current passions are prairie restoration, the Peregrine Falcons who nest in Fort Wayne, and the rich history of early Fort Wayne including the Native Americans who made this place home.

-Beyond that, I am taking courses at the University of Saint Francis toward an MS in Clinical Mental Health Counseling.
-I hope to use the counseling degree in the practice of ecotherapy as I continue to write and teach.
-Clinical mental health counseling could also become a second career for me part time or full time when I retire from teaching.
-I am interested in continuing my work in ecotherapy as a practice.
+Beyond that, I am taking courses at the University of Saint Francis toward an MS in Psychology.
+I have become certified in ecopsychology and practice ecotherapy as I continue to write and teach.

-Photo: USF students completing a prairie ecology lab, by Lou Weber
+Photo: USF students putting in place a new compost unit, by Lou Weber